bb-io/Pangeanic/README.md

 ### Text

-- **Process text**: Sends text to the API for processing and translation.
-It then retrieves the response containing the translations
+- **Process text**: Sends text to be processed and translated as a single string

+- **Process text as array**: Sends text to be processed and translated as an array of strings

 ### File